• Skip to primary navigation

 Awareness Days

-In May, we acknowledge Mental Health Awareness Month, Asian Heritage Month, Neurofibromatosis Awareness Month, Food Allergy Awareness Month, Vision Health Month, National Child and Youth Mental Health Day, GBA (Gender Bias Analysis) Plus Awareness Week, World Lupus Day, Apraxia Awareness Day, International Day Against Homophobia, Transphobia & Biphobia, and Global Accessibility Awareness Day.
-Read more about each date of significance below, written by members of our Inclusivity, Diversity, Equity and Accessibility (IDEA) Committee.
+In May, we acknowledge Speech and Hearing Month, Paediatric Stroke Awareness Month, Mental Health Awareness Month, National Day of Awareness for Missing and Murdered Indigenous Women and Girls, Mental Health Awareness Week, Moyamoya Awareness Day, National Child & Youth Mental Health Day, World Lupus Day, Global Accessibility Awareness Day, Neurofibromatosis Awareness Day, Intl.
+Day Against Homophobia, Transphobia & Biphobia, World Cultural Diversity Day and Red Shirt Day.
+Read more about each date of significance below, written by members of Grandview Kids’ Inclusivity, Diversity, Equity and Accessibility (IDEA) Committee.

 Mental Health Awareness Month